 Title V of the ICSA (22 U.S.C. § 1643 et seq.), enacted on October 16, 1964 authorized the Commission to determine the amount and validity of claims of U.S. nationals against the Government of Cuba, based upon: (1) losses resulting from the nationalization, expropriation, intervention, or other taking of, or special measures directed against, property by that government; and (2) the disability or death of U.S. nationals resulting from actions taken by or under the authority of that government.
 Pub.
-L. 88-666, approved October 16, 1964, 73 Stat.
-1110.
+L. No. 88-666, 73 Stat.
+1110 (1964).
 The program covered claims for losses which occurred between January 1, 1959, when the Castro regime took power, and October 16, 1964, the program's authorization date.

 When the program was authorized, there were no funds available with which to make payment on the claims, and the statute precluded Congress' appropriation of funds for such payments.
-The statute provided only for the determination of the validity and amounts of such claims, and for the certification of the Commission's findings to the Secretary of State for use in the future negotiation of a claims settlement agreement with the Government The Cuban Claims Program was completed on July 6.
-1972.
-The Commission adjudicated a total of 8,816 claims in the program, of which it found 5,911 to be compensable.
-The adjudicated total principal value of those claims was \$1,851,057,358.00.
+The statute provided only for the determination of the validity and amounts of such claims, and for the certification of the Commission's findings to the Secretary of State for use in the future negotiation of a claims settlement agreement with the Government The Cuban Claims Program was completed on July 6, 1972.
+The Commission adjudicated a total of 8,816 claims in the program, of which it found 5.911 to be compensable.
+The principal adiudicated total value those claims of was \$1,851,057,358.00.